amandaguglieri/hackinglife/docs/OWASP/WSTG-INFO-08.md

 ## HTTP headers

 - Note the response header `X-Powered-By`, or `X-Generator` as well.
-- Indentify framework specific cookies.
+- Identify framework specific cookies.
 For instance, the cookie `CAKEPHP` for php.

 ## HTML source code

 - Framework is often include in the `META` tag.
-- Revise header and footer sections carefully: general markerds and specific markers.
+- Revise header and footer sections carefully: general markers and specific markers.
 - See typical file and folders structure.
 An example would be wp-includes folder for a wordpress installation, or a CHANGELOG file for a Drupal one.
 - Check out file extensions, as sometimes they reveals the underlying framework.
 - Revise error messages.
 They commonly reveals framework.

+See [WSTG-INFO-07](WSTG-INFO-07.md) for a reference to [HTTRack](../httrack.md) for mirrowing the code and [EyeWitness](../eyewitness.md).
+These utilities replicated the source code of the target domain.

 ## Tools